MichaelJSr/TTSCardMaker/README.md

 - Two 2-star field items
 - Two 1-star field items

+## Reactions
+Items/abilities may be used reactively to any action/ability/item/event, in which case a “reaction” begins.

+“Reactions” resolve before the action/ability/item/event/reaction they are reacting to resolve.

+A chain of reactions must resolve before a new one begins.

+Items/abilities that are played reactively resolve backwards, but offensive items/abilities (attack/offense type, or damaging abilities) resolve last.

+If a reacion prevents a creature from being targeted by an item, (i.e forcibly switched out/killed before hand) the item and star points aren’t used.

+A decision to do attack or use an ability/item cannot be retracted if your opponent reacts to it in some way.

+Items may be played from hand reactively only if its your turn.

+While a reaction is occuring, items cannot be bought from the shop.

+Items may be reactivley unequiped and re-equiped to another creature if it is your turn.

 ## The Field
-No more or less than 3 creatures must occupy a team’s field unless they run out of creatures

-The place that creatures are placed on is called the primary field, which is organized into 6 slots, 3 for each team
+The place that creatures are placed on is called the primary field, which is organized into 6 slots, 3 for each team.
+Every slot must be filled if possible.

-Each slot containing a creature takes one turn during each Global Turn
+Each slot containing a creature takes one turn during each Global Turn.

-If an entire lane of creatures is dead, then skip over that lane, but count time as if that lane had gone
+If an entire lane of creatures is dead, then skip over that lane, but count time as if that lane had gone.

+Behind the primary field is the Secondary field.
+This is created by something pushing a creature back into it, either a protective minion or active item designated by the shield symbol
+If a protective minion gains its own protectve minion, it and the creature it’s equipped to are each pushed back one field.

+By default, attacks and enemy items can only hit the primary field.

-Behind the primary field is the secondary field.
-A creature in the secondary field cannot use its actions, but can use its ability or switch out
+A creature must be in the primary field to use its actions unless otherwise specified, but can use its ability or switch out in any field.

-Any further fields (usually created by multiple layers of minions spawning) have the same restrictions as the Secondary field

-A creature in the hand cannot use actions, use their ability, or have items used on it (equip items stay equipped and may be unequipped)
+A creature can swap fields with its protective minions once during its turn, but only if no actions have been used yet..

+## Creatures
+Creatures at base have 1 “Action” per global turn that allows them to Attack, Defend, Generate Bricks, or be spent on specific abilities.

+Right before a creature starts its turn, you can switch it out with another one in your hand for the cost of 2 points.
+ If it is the first thing to go in the lane, this may change turn order within the lane.
+Equips and Minions will stay equipped to a creature when swapped out.
+Equips may still be unequipped.

+Attacking
+When a creature uses an action to attack, it targets something on the field and does damage to it.
+The damage from attacks are reduced by half of the defense of the target.
+DMG - (1/2*DEF)

+Defending
+When a creature uses an action to defend, it is turned 90 degrees, and its DEF stat doubles.
+It stays like this until the beginning of it’s turn.
+If all creatures on one side of the field are defending, those creatures take 1 True Damage at the end of their turn When a creature moves to intercept an attack, it switches (and stays out) of defense mode first.

+Mining for Bricks
+Point-yielding creatures may consume an action to generate BRICKS equal to their star level.
+BRICKS can be used to buy Field Items.

+At the beginning of a creatures turn (before they use an ability or do any other action) you have the option to switch it out with another from your hand for the cost of 2 Points.

+Death
+When a creature’s HP reaches 0 it dies, and the opposing team gains Points equal to that creature’s star level.
+Creatures composed of multiple targets only award Points when all targets are killed.
+Creatures that are revived from on death effects only yeild Points when they are fully killed.
+For creatures that are revived by other means, points are kept from killing it, but killing the revived version awards no Points.

+When a creature dies, and is revived, it’s HP and all of its stats, abilities, turn timers, or counters are reset to their base unless otherwise specified.

-## Creatures and Stats
+## Stats
 Each bar of health represents 2 HP
+ATK and SPD, and DEF are valued as displayed, however ever DEF blocks only half it’s value for incoming DMG.
+HP and SPD canot be reduced below 1 bar.

+HP
-An increase to the max HP of a creature increases their current HP by the same amount

-A decrease to the max HP of a creature does not decrease their current HP unless if their current HP would become greater than their max HP (in which case it is set to max HP)
+An increase to the Max HP of a creature increases their current HP by the same amount.
+(This counts as healing) A decrease to the Max HP of a creature does not decrease their current HP unless if their current HP would become greater than their Max HP (in which case it is set to Max HP).

-A decrease to the max HP of a creature does not count as DMG
+A decrease to the Max HP of a creature does not count as DMG.

-ATK and SPD are valued as displayed

-Every bar of DEF blocks 1/2 a bar of ATK

-Stats cannot be reduced below 1 bar, except DEF and ATK which can be reduced to 0 bars
+If an item or ability has 2 different healing effects it is counted as one instance of healing.

+Stat Changes
-When calculating stat changes or damage dealt, Additives are applied first and multiplicatives second

-Multiplicative effects are applied additively.
-- For example Chilled + Paralyzed = -75% SPD
+When calculating stat changes or damage dealt, Additives are applied first and multiplicatives second Multiplicative effects are applied additively i.e. Chilled (-25% SPD) + Paralyzed (-50% SPD) = -75% SPD

+Rounding
-Damage dealt rounds to the nearest half in the positive direction.
-- For example 3.75 DMG rounds to 4 DMG
+Damage dealt rounds to the nearest half in the positive direction, for example 3.75 DMG rounds to 4 DMG.
-- Overrules the next rule

-Stats (and reductions or gains) are rounded to the nearest half in the positive direction, calculated after they would have been applied.
-- For example, inflicting Chilled on a 5 SPD creature (5 - 1.25 SPD = 3.75 SPD) rounds to 4 SPD
-- Inflicting Empowered on a 5 ATK creature (5 + 1.25 ATK = 6.25 ATK) rounds to 6.5 ATK
+Stats are rounded to the nearest half in the positive direction, after reductions or gains are applied.
+For example, inflicting Chilled (-25% SPD) on a 5 SPD creature (5 SPD - 1.25 SPD = 3.75 SPD) rounds to 4 SPD, and inflicting Empowered on a 5 ATK creature (5 ATK + 1.25 ATK = 6.25 ATK) rounds to 6.5 ATK.
-- DEF is the exception, it rounds to the nearest whole number
+DEF is the exception, as it rounds to the nearest whole number.

-Creatures at base have 1 “Action” per global turn that allows them to Attack, Defend, generate bricks, or various other things

-At the beginning of a creatures turn (before they use an ability or do any other action) you have the option to switch it out with another from your hand for the cost of 2 points

-When a creature dies, the opposing team gains points equal to that creature’s level

-If a creature is revived via an item, points are kept from killing it, but killing the revived version awards no points

-Creatures composed of multiple targets only award points when all targets are killed

-Creatures that revive with an ability only reward points when they are fully killed

-When a creature dies, and is revived, all of its stats, abilities, turn timers, or counters are reset to default

-Time does not pass for a creature's abilities while it is in the hand

 ## Creature Types
 Most creatures and minions will have a type indicated by an icon on the top left of the card.